Network Packet Capture

 /*

-* User `mynick` speaks "hi, all !", all browsers receive the forwarded speaking data, and the speaking is completed
+* mynick user speaks hi, all !
+All browsers receive the forwarded speaking data, and the speaking is finished

 */